 Visit Corolla Wild Horse Fund if you are interested in learning more about the preservation and management of the protected herd.
 You’ll find their volunteers out on the beach, answering questions from beachgoers and ensuring the safety of the wild horses.

 We chose a private tour to learn the history of the horses and to ensure our best chances of actually seeing some horses.
-In addition to having the peace of mind that we wouldn’t get our vehicle stuck in the sand, or damaged on the beach.
+In addition to having the peace of mind that we wouldn’t get our vehicle stuck in the sand or damage it while driving on the beach.

 Wild Horse Tour

-We booked our wild horse tour with Back Country Safari Tours– they are located in Corolla- just a couple miles from Corolla Beach, in a large shopping area with plenty of parking as well as public restrooms.
+We booked our wild horse tour with Back Country Safari Tours– they are located in Corolla- just a couple miles from Corolla Beach.
+There is a large shopping area with plenty of parking as well as public restrooms.
 The tour lasts about 2 hours, and the guides do their very best to make sure you find horses and get plenty of pictures.

 The guides are fantastic and very knowledgeable, ours was downright hilarious!
 They do all the hard parts for you- driving through the sand and navigating the dunes- while you just enjoy the views.